 Known for: Super fun sparkles, metallics, opaques, and holographics—if you can dream it, NCLA has probably made it.

-Known for: New to market, simple, wear-anywhere hues with minimal streakage, from the cult-fave natural beauty brand.
+Known for: Simple, wear-anywhere hues with minimal streakage, from the cult-fave natural beauty brand.

-Known for: Super affordable vegan lacquers (just $5 to $8 a pop) in almost every shade imaginable, and one-handed grippable handles.
+Known for: Vegan lacquers in almost every shade imaginable, and one-handed grippable handles.

 Known for: Being one of the first 5-free polish brands to offer bold, creative colors.

-Shade to try: Tarred, $10.
+Shade to try: Tecnhopagen, $10.
 Consider it a fashionable shout-out to your dark side.

-Known for: An impressive lineup of more than 54 non-toxic colors.
-We’re fans of the Berlin-based company’s soy polish remover, too-—it gets the job done sans toxins or weird smell.
+Known for: An impressive lineup of more than 54 non-toxic colors, the Berlin-based company also has a soy polish remover, too—it gets the job done sans toxins or weird smell.

 Known for: Super-rich (yet wallet-friendly) vegan lacquers in tons of solid shades, metallics, and shimmers.

-Shade to try: Unbothered, $12, a surprisingly wearable bright purple.
+Shade to try: I’m So Over Him, $12, a surprisingly wearable bright purple.

 Known for: Chic vegan lacquers that are high-shine and have a UV inhibitor.